Where citrus trees once filled Belvedere’s Orangerie with colour, it’s now international art that brightens the building.

-- Venue for some of Belvedere’s top-class temporary art exhibitions
+- Venue for some top special exhibitions

 Recent past exhibitions